Function spaces for decoupling: Introduction

-These are some of the basic properties of the spaces $\funpqs$, and how they relate to those of $\Hp$.
+We have discussed some of the basic properties of the spaces $\funpqs$, and how they relate to those of $\Hp$.
 On the other hand, it is not immediately clear how these spaces relate to the theory of Fourier decoupling.
 For example, decoupling inequalities are typically formulated using a discrete decomposition of functions that have Fourier support in a fixed compact set, whereas \eqref{eq:normintro} is only of interest at high frequencies.
-However, after rescaling and observing that the continuous decomposition in \eqref{eq:normintro} is equivalent to a discrete one on dyadic frequency annuli, the $\ell^{2}$ decoupling inequality for the sphere can be reinterpreted as an improvement over the Sobolev embeddings for $\fun^{p,2;s}(\Rn)$, for functions with highly localized frequency support.
-More precisely, for all $1<p<\infty$ and $f\in \fun^{p,2;0}(\Rn)$ one has
+However, after rescaling and observing that the continuous decomposition in \eqref{eq:normintro} is equivalent to a discrete one on dyadic frequency annuli, one can reinterpret the $\ell^{q}$ decoupling inequalities for the sphere and the cone as an improvement over the Sobolev embeddings from Theorem \ref{thm:Sobolevintro} \eqref{it:Sobolevintro1}, for functions with highly localized frequency support.

-and these Sobolev exponents cannot be improved for general $f$.
-On the other hand, the $\ell^{2}$ decoupling inequality for the sphere is equivalent to the inequality